Rhodes-CS-Department/website/curriculum/courses.md

 *<i class="ri-arrow-right-circle-line"></i>Prerequisite: COMP 241. <i class="ri-calendar-check-line"></i>Offered every few semesters based on student interest and instructor availability.*\
 Coverage of the basic concepts of 2D and 3D graphics, including an overview of graphics hardware, use of a graphics application programming interface, user interface design, techniques for computer animation, and graphical algorithms such as geometric transformations, clipping, windowing, hidden surface removal, and raster graphics techniques for the representation of curves, surfaces, and solids.

+**COMP 322: Computer Vision and Image Processing**\
+*<i class="ri-arrow-right-circle-line"></i>Prerequisite: COMP 241. <i class="ri-calendar-check-line"></i>Offered every few semesters based on student interest and instructor availability.*\
+An introduction to computer vision, a discipline that develops methods to interpret and analyze images and videos.
+This course will focus heavily on computer vision as it relates to image processing, covering topics such as the characterization and representation of digital images, image enhancement, image restoration, image analysis, and image segmentation.
+This class will also highlight other classic computer vision topics such as object detection, three-dimensional reconstruction, and tracking and motion estimation.
+Students will also look at real world applications of these techniques including facial recognition, medical image analysis, robot navigation, and computational photography.

 **COMP 325: Graphics, Virtual Environments, and Human Computer Interaction**\
 *<i class="ri-arrow-right-circle-line"></i>Prerequisite: COMP 241. <i class="ri-calendar-check-line"></i>Offered every few semesters based on student interest and instructor availability.*\
 An introduction to the basics of 3D computer graphics, virtual environments (VEs), and human-computer interaction (HCI).
 Fundamental graphics topics include ray-tracing, 3D modeling, animation, lighting, rendering, cameras, and more.
 Topics will also include how to interact with and experience a 3D model using the input and output devices that are typically found in a VE system (like the Oculus Rift).
 This project-based course will focus on using hardware and creating software for VE applications with fundamental HCI principles in mind.